Dessyx/ST10251981_DeslynnFenyes_PROG7313_Part-3_Group-1/README.md

 🏅 Awards page
 - Users can track their savings progress.
 Once the user reaches their savings goal, they are awarded with a gift card.
-- The awards motivate the user and make budgeting a fun thing to do!

 💰 Debt Planner
 - Users can enter the amount of debt, their total salary and the time period they need, the app will calculate how much the user should pay per month.